Proximity fuze: World War II

 The fuze was later found to be able to detonate artillery shells in air bursts, greatly increasing their anti-personnel effects.

 In Germany, more than 30 (perhaps as many as 50) different proximity fuze designs were developed, or researched, for anti-aircraft use, but none saw service.
-These included acoustic fuzes triggered by engine sound, one based on electrostatic fields developed by Rheinmetall Borsig, and radio fuzes.
+These included acoustic fuzes triggered by engine sound, one developed by Rheinmetall-Borsig based on electrostatic fields, and radio fuzes.
 In mid-November 1939, a German neon lamp tube and a design of a prototype proximity fuze based on capacitive effects was received by British Intelligence as part of the Oslo Report.

-In the post-World War II era, a number of new proximity fuze systems were developed, including radio, optical, and other means.
+In the post-World War II era, a number of new proximity fuze systems were developed, using radio, optical, and other detection methods.
 A common form used in modern air-to-air weapons uses a laser as an optical source and time-of-flight for ranging.

 Design in the UK

-The first reference to the concept of radar in the UK was made by W. A. S. Butement and P. E. Pollard, who constructed a small breadboard model of a pulsed radar in 1931.
-They suggested the system would be useful for the coast artillery units, who could accurately measure the range to shipping even at night.
-The War Office proved uninterested in the concept and told the two to work on other issues.
+The first reference to the concept of radar in the United Kingdom was made by W. A. S. Butement and P. E. Pollard, who constructed a small breadboard model of a pulsed radar in 1931.
+They suggested the system would be useful for coast artillery units to accurately measure the range to shipping even at night.
+The War Office was not interested in the concept, and told the two to work on other issues.

-In 1936, the Air Ministry took over Bawdsey Manor in Suffolk to further develop their prototype radar systems that would emerge the next year as Chain Home.
+In 1936, the Air Ministry took over Bawdsey Manor in Suffolk to further develop their prototype radar systems that emerged the next year as Chain Home.
 The Army was suddenly extremely interested in the topic of radar, and sent Butement and Pollard to Bawdsey to form what became known as the "Army Cell".
-Their first project was a revival of their original work on coast defense, but they were soon told to start a second project to develop a range-only radar to aid anti-aircraft guns.
+Their first project was a revival of their original work on coast defence, but they were soon told to start a second project to develop a range-only radar to aid anti-aircraft guns.

-As these projects moved from development into prototype form in the late 1930s, Butement turned his attention to other concepts, and among these was the idea of a proximity fuse:
+As these projects moved from development into prototype form in the late 1930s, Butement turned his attention to other concepts, and among these was the idea of a proximity fuze:

-In May 1940 a formal proposal from Butement, Edward S. Shire, and Amherst F.H.
-Thompson was sent to the British Air Defence Establishment based on the second of the two concepts.
-A breadboard circuit was constructed and the concept was tested in the laboratory by moving a sheet of tin at various distances.
+In May 1940, a formal proposal from Butement, Edward Shire, and Amherst Thomson was sent to the British Air Defence Establishment based on the second of the two concepts.
+A breadboard circuit was constructed, and the concept was tested in the laboratory by moving a sheet of tin at various distances.
 Early field testing connected the circuit to a thyratron trigger operating a tower-mounted camera which photographed passing aircraft to determine distance of fuze function.